isaqb-org/glossary/manuscript/2-terms-D-L.md

 Part of the pipe-and-filter architectural style that creates or transforms data.
 Filters are typically executed independently from other filters.

+{#term-fitness-function}
+### Fitness Function
+"An architectural fitness function provides an objective integrity assessment of some architectural characteristics." ([Ford+2017](#ref-ford-2017)).

+A fitness function is derived from manual evaluations and automated tests and shows to which extent architectural or quality requirements are met.

 {#term-fmc}
 ### [Fundamental Modeling Concepts (FMC)](http://fmc-modeling.org/)